-Appeal slug pellets contain the unique TR3799 formulation of metaldehyde for use against slugs and snails on bare soil and most edible and non edible crops protected and outdoors.
-Appeal also contains the bird and animal repellent Guardsman.
+Desire slug pellets contain the unique TR3799 formulation of metaldehyde for use against slugs and snails on bare soil and most edible and non edible crops protected and outdoors.
+Desire also contains the bird and animal repellent Guardsman.

 - Slug Pellets are pesticides and must be treated as such.

 - Use minimum active/ha to avoid drainage and run-off losses